haiderriazkhan/CANDLE-J/README.md

 - The radius of the search volume can also be changed but it is not recommended to increase it (higher computational time).

-6- Once CANDLE-J has run its course, the ouput image will appear along with a save dialog box.
+6- Once CANDLE-J has run its course, the ouput image will be displayed (can be manipulated further with ImageJ) along with a save dialog box.